 Change the first para as follows

 The Power Management mode of a non-PCP/non-AP STA is selected by the PowerManagementMode parameter of the MLME-POWERMGT.request.
+A STA that acknowledge the reception of a PSC-RSP frame with Status Code indicating success shall update the STA’s power management mode at the value of the BI Start Time field of the corresponding Wakeup Schedule element.

 Change Figure 10-5a as follows